ctf0/vscode-show-unsaved-changes/README.md

-# Show Unsaved Changes
+### Features

-### working
+- show line changes in the gutter

-- undo
+- remove the gutter indicator on undo
-- full-undo
+- remove all the gutter indicators on full-undo

-- multi cursor on same line
+### Notes

-### not working
+- changes shows up for any character other than the new line character `\n`

-- multi cursor new line
+- indicators are removed on file `save/close`